 Taxable Supplies: ITC is fully available for supplies that are taxable.

-Common Credits: For supplies used for both taxable and exempt activities, the ITC must be reversed on a proportionate basis.
+Common Credits: For supplies used for both taxable as well as exempted activities, ITC of such supplies must be reversed on a proportionate basis.

 Reversal Mechanism: Each month, businesses must calculate their taxable and exempt supplies to determine the proportion of ITC that should be reversed.
 For instance, if a business has common credits of ₹1,000, and 25% of its turnover is exempt, it must reverse ₹250 of the ITC.

-Annual Reconciliation: At the end of the financial year, businesses must reconcile the total exempt and taxable turnover to ensure that any excess reversal can be claimed back as ITC.
-At the same time, any shortfall will require payment of the difference with interest.
+Annual Reconciliation: At the end of the financial year, businesses must reconcile the total exempted and taxable turnover to ensure that any excess reversal can be re-claim ITC on or before 30th September following the end of FY.
+At the same time, any shortfall will require payment of the difference with interest from 1st April of the succeeding FY till the date of payment.

 Deemed Reversal of Common ITC for Non-Business Activity